briancatraguna/briancatraguna/README.md

 My name is Brian Mohammed Catraguna.
 I'm a final year ✈️ Aerospace engineering student looking for roles in the tech industry!
 Specifically I love android development!
 I am also currently preparing and pursuing Google's [Associate Android Developer Certification](https://developers.google.com/certification/associate-android-developer)!
 Wish me luck! :smile:

-* 🎓 Hopefully I'll graduate on October 2021!
+* 🎓 Graduating on October 2021!
 * 📖 Currently learning Clean Architecture🏛️ and Dependency Injection💉 using [Dagger](https://github.com/google/dagger)🗡️
 * 📗 Also learning 🎨Front-End Web Technologies on the side in Generasi-Gigih with [YABB](https://www.anakbangsabisa.org/) and [Gojek](https://www.gojek.io/)!
 * 🚧 I'm open to any projects!
 Feel free to contact me through these platforms: